-Other universities might call it week for geeks, so we call it... well, Geek Week.
+"Homecoming," but at UAT, it's a week for geeks, so we call it... well, Geek Week.
 Our Student Life and Resident Life teams put together seven days full of everything geek - from movie nights to Pi-Off and Dodgeball Tournaments - for fun and prizes.

-(clustergeeking)

-Get PAID to come visit us!
+(clustergeeking) Get PAID to come visit us!
 Look for the Tuition/ Tour Credit Voucher tear-out card inside this magazine.
 It's worth \$500 off your first semester's tuition.